KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Localization.md

 ## Localized content

-Localized strings for each locale are kept under `Resources`.
+KeyboardKit defines localized strings for each locale in files that are kept under `Resources`.

 ## How to change the current locale

-You can change the locale of a keyboard extension using the ``KeyboardContext/locale`` property, which will cause parts of the keyboard that needs it to automatically update.
+You can change the current locale for a keyboard extension by setting the ``KeyboardContext/locale`` property to a new `Locale`.
+This will cause parts of the keyboard to automatically update.

-Note that the context locale is a regular `Locale` and not a ``KeyboardLocale``.
-This makes it possible to use regular locales without having to create new ``KeyboardLocale``s.
+The context uses is a regular `Locale` and not a ``KeyboardLocale``, since it should be possible to use any locale without first having to create a new ``KeyboardLocale``.

-You can change the available locales of keyboard extensions using the ``KeyboardContext/locales`` property, which makes it possible to loop through the available locales using the ``KeyboardContext/selectNextLocale()`` function.
+You can change the available locales of a keyboard extension by setting the ``KeyboardContext/locales`` property, which makes it possible to loop through the available locales with ``KeyboardContext/selectNextLocale()``.

 ## How to create a new locale